 Method 2: Using SEO Minion – A Chrome extension

 The first method is obviously time-consuming to go through and try and find each question.
-I recommend you to install the SEO Minion chrome extension.
+I recommend you install the SEO Minion chrome extension.
 Once activated, the SEO Minion widget will appear on the right on Google SERPs.

 Method 3: Using Scraper – A Chrome extension

 The 3rd and one of the most popular ways to scrape the People also ask section is to use the all-inclusive free Scraper Chrome extension.
-This scraper is easy to use and works of XPATH.
+This scraper is easy to use and works with XPATH.
 Once your scraper extension is installed and activated, just follow these simple steps to start scraping ‘People Also Ask’ boxes;

 - Click on a few questions you are interested in to generate additional questions until you are happy that you have enough questions for you to scrape.